codeAligned/instacart/README.md

 Parameter 1 is start date
 Parameter 2 is end date

+This script expects applicants.sqlite3 in the current directory and sqlite3 on the system.

 ---

 The rest of the files are the apply functionality.